bRuttaZz/reverse-tunneld/README.md

 **Config files?**
 - Find it all under `/etc/reverse-tunneld/tunneld-conf-custom.conf` & `/etc/reverse-tunneld/tunneld-conf-shell.conf`.
-- Yeah you gotit it's just a ssh [config file](https://www.man7.org/linux/man-pages/man5/ssh_config.5.html).
+- Yeah you got it! it's just an ssh [config file](https://www.man7.org/linux/man-pages/man5/ssh_config.5.html).
 Feel free to follow the same &/ hack.

+**Tip**
+- Make sure to configure appropriate `ClientAliveInterval` and `ClientAliveCountMax` in the ssh-server, as it will be disabled by default (otherwise may cause trouble releasing used ports after unexpected network outage).